So, it’s 2021. The world is in flames. Millions are dead. What are we all up to?

 Hence, I feel like basically the most amazing and successful human in the entire world.

 I don’t know where I’m going with that, but anyway what the hell are all of you random people doing?
 I occasionally see some people down there liking my posts.
 Who are you and what have you done with 2021?
 Or 2020 for that matter?
 Did you cook or something?
-Did you figure out you identify as a sea otter?
+Did you figure out you love videos of pet otters eating, more than life itself?
 Did you lose something or build something?
 Were you angry or happy or smug?